Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Experiments

 \subsection{Results with White-box Attacks}

-Model extraction attack is a black-box attack which assumes that the attacker cannot have access to the parameters of the source model.
-In some cases, the attacker may even know the parameters of the source model in which case the attacker can perform white-box attack.
+A model extraction attack is a black-box attack that assumes that the attacker cannot have access to the parameters of the source model.
+In some cases, the attacker may even know the parameters of the source model in which case the attacker can perform a white-box attack.
 In this section, we examine two white-box attacks, namely fine-tuning and fine-pruning.
-As depicted in Figure \ref{fig:whitebox}, our proposed MAT demonstrates the ability to sustain a reasonably high trigger set accuracy, even when subjected to white-box attacks.
+As illustrated in Fig. \ref{fig:whitebox}, our proposed MAT demonstrates the ability to sustain a reasonably high trigger set accuracy, even when subjected to white-box attacks.
 This represents a significant strength of MAT in contrast to margin-based approaches, which lack the capability to effectively defend against such attacks.